Keep Your Businesses Up to Date

-Using out of date and end of life operating systems can bring many risks to your personal and business devices.
+Using out of date and end of life operating systems can bring many risks to your personal and business devices, something which IT companies are regularly called for assistance with.
 There are no longer supported updates, bug fixes or security patches for end of life operating systems.
 This means you are putting your business at risk of Malware, which could lead to identity theft, ransomware, email and computer activities being monitored, or your computer being used as part of botnet fraud.
 Another issue is that there are little to no vendors for businesses who are providing service and repairs on computers with end of life operating systems.
 Similarly with the decrease of software and programs that are compatible with older systems.

 Having up to date operating systems is especially important when it comes to businesses.
 If your business becomes vulnerable due to out dated systems, you are at risk of unauthorised entry to your systems and a compromise of business data.
 This can then cause non-compliance when it comes to data protection and GDPR laws.

 If your business is running out of date operating systems on old machines, you really need to consider upgrading.
 Depending on the age of the machine, it may be eligible to upgrade to something like Windows 10.
 However, if the machine is older and not capable of running this, it would be best to look at investing in a new machine.
 Alternatively, if you cannot part with this machine, you can look into something called ‘Dual booting’.
 This is where Linux is used for online activities but Windows is used for offline activities.
 However, this can take a long time researching, implementing and isn’t something we would necessarily recommend.

 To find out if your machine is compatible with the latest versions of Windows, you can run a Windows upgrade assistant which will check for any updates that your computer will be able to support.
 If you do end up having to get a new PC, you can transfer the existing data on to your new PC using Microsoft’s Migration tool.